France, Britain set stage for EU budget wrangling

 Rebels said the vote could strengthen Cameron's position at budget talks in Brussels next month because he will be able to say his hands are tied by the British parliament.

-But other members of the Conservative Party say Cameron will be weakened after his first significant defeat in parliament since taking power in 2010.
+But other Conservatives say Cameron will be weakened after his first significant defeat in parliament since taking power in 2010.

 Conservative rebels had urged the prime minister to insist on cuts to EU spending to reflect the bleak economic landscape across much of Europe.